borntofrappe/fullstack-d3/README.md

 const updateTransition = exitTransition.transition().duration(1000);
 ```

+In this instance `updateTransition` will occur after `exitTransition`.

 ### Line

-The goal is to update the line chart introduced in the first chapter, _01 Line Chart_, in order to show a fixed number of days.
-The days are then modified to have the line progress through the year, and analyse the contribution of each passing day.
+The goal is to update the line chart introduced in the first chapter, `01 Line Chart`, in order to show a fixed number of days.
+The days are then modified to have the line progress through the year and analyse the contribution of each passing day.

 _Please note:_ the code might differ from that proposed in the book, as I attempted to create the transition on my own.